william-spongberg/COMP30019-Project-1/README.md

 The game’s controls are meant to have a high skill ceiling, so that players who are more experienced and more skillful will be able to navigate and combat enemies more easily.

-### Progression ###
+### Player Progression ###

 Progression in our game is designed to reward players with a sense of satisfaction in their in-game abilities.
 As players delve deeper into the lair of the Admin, they will unlock new weapons that greatly expand their combat options.
 Each new weapon caters to a distinct playstyle, whether that be melee, long-range, or even running around with a grappling hook.
 Weapons are introduced at key points in the story.

-Other than weapon progression, players also able to increase thier range of movement abilities.
-As they progress they can unlock more advanced movement techniques such as dashing, sliding, or wall running.
-Mastering their movement will be crucial for both their combat and world exploration.
+The first weapon unlockable is a simple nail gun.

 [img]